Week of 1/13/25 - 1/17/25

 Please find the updates for the week ahead below.
 Have a great weekend!

 Winter Reminder: As the temperatures begin to drop, please prepare your students with jackets, gloves, hats, and any other winter apparel so that they stay warm getting on/off the bus and during recess.
+If students do not have proper winter attire, they may be unable to go outside for recess.

 Attendance: Consistent attendance is essential to every student’s success.
 Our attendance policy is supported by the New York State Department which defines chronic absenteeism as missing 10 percent of school days; a total of 18 days throughout the school year.
 With our commitment to student success in mind, we are steadfast in our obligation to notify families of their child’s attendance to ensure that they are able to access their education.